courseworks/AP1400-2-HW4/README.md

 This class should use a member variable called `T* _p` (T is a template argument) to store a given pointer.

 - **Constructor**
-Implement a constructor for your class so the bellow code would work.
+Implement a constructor for your class so the below code would work.
 Your constructor should be able to store the given dynamic pointer properly inside the class using `_p` variable.

 	```cpp
 	UniquePtr<int> ptr{new int{10}};